oracle/rewrite-recipes/rewrite-weblogic/docs/index.md

 # Welcome to WebLogic Server application upgrade tooling

-WebLogic Server application upgrade tooling employs [OpenRewrite](https://github.com/openrewrite/rewrite) recipes for upgrading applications to new WebLogic and Java versions.
+WebLogic Server application upgrade tooling employs [OpenRewrite](https://github.com/openrewrite/rewrite) recipes for upgrading applications to newer versions of WebLogic Server, Java, Jakarta EE, and related versions of Jakarta Server Faces and Spring Framework. .
 Here, you'll find recipes that perform all the functions you need to successfully upgrade your applications.
 Use [Rewrite WebLogic](https://github.com/oracle/rewrite-recipes/blob/main/rewrite-weblogic/README.md) recipes to migrate your applications to WebLogic 14.1.2 and Java 17 or Java 21, or to WebLogic 15.1.1 Beta, Jakarta EE 9.1, and Java 17 or Java 21.

 ## Documentation